 And don't worry, just because you use rye flour to make your starter, it doesn't mean you can only make rye bread.
 You can use your rye starter to make white or whole wheat bread.

-You can make a starter successfully with white flour but for this particular way of doing it, which is very different to other methods out there, it will not be as successful as it will with rye or wholewheat.
+You can make a starter successfully with white flour but for this particular way of doing it, which is very different to other methods out there, it will not be as successful as it will with rye.
 The bacteria need the nutrients in the wholegrain flours to thrive and white flour doesn't have enough of them to keep it going well with minimal feeding and maintenance like this recipe involves.

 Can I mix flours in my sourdough starter?